Take a peek inside my house and get the details on my eclectic Halloween home decor. It’s a mix of DIY, thrifted, vintage, and modern.

 So I made a printable that includes the opening lyrics, “Spooky scary skeletons send shivers down your spine” and a troop of dancing skeletons using clipart from Freepik.com.

-If your Halloween decor needs memes, you can download it by clicking the button below.
+If your Halloween decor needs memes, you can download this printable by clicking HERE.
 It’s 8.5×11 inches and black and white, but I printed mine on pink cardstock and trimmed it down to fit in an 8×10-inch frame.